Community solar: Federal Policies and Programs

+The U.S. government has implemented programs to promote community solar access for disadvantaged communities.
+The Environmental Protection Agency's $7 billion Solar for All initiative aims to enable over 900,000 households in low-income and disadvantaged communities to benefit from distributed solar energy.

 The solar Investment Tax Credit (ITC), implemented in 2006, is a one-time tax credit for commercial solar developers, including those who develop community solar projects.
-While the solar ITC rate was scheduled to gradually decrease over time, Congress passed a two year extension of the 26% rate in 2020 alongside a COVID relief package, and the Inflation Reduction Act of 2022 restored its original 30% rate.
+While the solar ITC rate was scheduled to gradually decrease over time, Congress passed a two-year extension of the 26% rate in 2020 alongside a COVID relief package, and the Inflation Reduction Act of 2022 restored its original 30% rate.

 The Solar Energy Technologies Office (SETO) in the U.S. Department of Energy has sponsored various community solar related projects and research efforts.
 One such program is the National Community Solar Partnership, a partnership of various community solar stakeholders with the aim of increasing accessibility and affordability of community solar programs in the U.S.

+At least 14 states have included low-income provisions in their community solar programs, employing various approaches such as carve-outs, incentives, and dedicated funding to ensure equitable access.

+In July 2025, the One Big Beautiful Bill (OBBB) was signed into law, altering clean energy tax credits established under the Inflation Reduction Act.
+The bill accelerates the phaseout of solar tax incentives including timelines for commercial solar projects and imposes strict material sourcing guidelines.
+For community solar developers and financiers, the investment tax credit (ITC) will no longer apply to projects that have not started construction by the end of 2027 – posing challenges for future development.

 California

 SolarShares (2007) offers customers of the Sacramento Municipal Utility District the opportunity to buy shares in its solar farm.
-The electricity generated by each customer’s“shares appears as a credit on his or her energy bill, a savings expected to average between $4–$50 a month, given sunshine variability.
+The electricity generated by each customer's "shares appears as a credit on his or her energy bill, a savings expected to average between $4–$50 a month, given sunshine variability.
 For a monthly fee—starting at $10.75 a month (averaging 9%) for a 0.5 kW system—participants opt into solar power production.
 The current phase is sold out, although plans are in progress to expand capacity.